 Research Interests: Micrometrics, Labour, Migration, Education and Media

-References: Andrea Mattozzi, Andrea Ichino, Robert Gary-Bobo
+References: Fabiano Schivardi, Andrea Mattozzi, Andrea Ichino, Robert Gary-Bobo

 Affiliations: Luiss Guido Carli, European University Institute, Copenhagen Business School